II. Money and marketing

 The database is simpler.
 Once set up it must receive information from the sales system (preferably automated, but sometimes you’ll need to do it by hand).
 On command it must deliver an all-attendee mailing list as well as the master badge list that will be sent to the printer shortly before the conference.

-But you’ll likely have a good idea how to go about marketing.
+You’ll likely have a good idea how to go about marketing.
 Just do what comes naturally and approach people you think may want to help you.
 Below are some guidelines.

 You’ll likely have a personal blog.
 Put it out there; some people will see the message.
 Ask your friends to do the same.
-Submit it to whatever sites you have that run general web news.
+Submit it to whatever sites you know that run general web news.
 Put it on Lanyrd.

 These actions help.
 People that are enthusiastic about your conference will tell their friends, spread the word, and thus you can reach a surprising amount of people.